kejjjjj/iw3sptool/README.md

 - cm_showCollisionFilter expects the name of a material (e.g. "clip") and using it without an argument will clear the render queue
 - cm_showEntities expects the name of a classname (e.g. "trigger_multiple") and using it without an argument will clear the render queue
 - using the "all" argument on cm_showCollisionFilter and cm_showEntities will select *ALL* relevant items
+- brushes are highlighted with green
+- terrain is highlighted with blue
+- entities are highlighted with orange

 ![image](https://github.com/kejjjjj/iw3sptool/assets/108032666/75698826-97fb-4777-9cd7-b3da8009faf4)